 That may sound trivial, but it is not.
 Being born and raised up in Europe myself, I can tell you that “European” has no fixed meaning at all, and each and every European relates to this term in a different way.

 Let’s look at Turkey as an example.
 Geologically, Turkey is a part of Europe because it sits on the European tectonic plate.
 Turkey, or its predecessor the Ottoman Empire, has been deeply involved in Europe for centuries.
 The Ottoman Empire extended deep into the European peninsula, until 100 years ago, and it shaped European history.
 It was the enemy of some powers in Europe and an ally of others.
 Read chapter 14 of Friedman’s book “Flashpoints” if you want to find out more, I have put a review here.
+And Turkey is a member of the European Council.
 For me, Turkey is part of Europe, but many Europeans think differently.

 As a further example, in contrast, Tunisia is not part of Europe, despite being only a stone’s throw away from Europe.
 Over many centuries, close relations with Europe – in particular with France and with Italy – have been forged through economic cooperation and marriages.
 Tunisia is not part of Europe because it is on the African continent.
 I am not aware of anyone who thinks that Tunisia is part of Europe.